Gaius Claudius Marcellus (consul 50 BC): Family

 By 54 BC Marcellus had married Octavia the Younger, a great-niece of Julius Caesar (and sister of future emperor Augustus), in an arranged ceremony.
-Octavia bore Marcellus three known surviving children: a son, Marcus, and two daughters and Claudia Marcella Major and Claudia Marcella Minor, born in Rome.
+Octavia bore Marcellus three known surviving children: a son, Marcus, and two daughters, Claudia Marcella Major and Claudia Marcella Minor, born in Rome.
 However, according to the anonymous Περὶ τοῦ καισαρείου γένους Octavia bore Marcellus four sons and four daughters.

 Because of Marcellus relatively advanced age at the time of his marriage to Octavia, it has been suspected by Ronald Syme that he might have been married before to a woman who is not attested.
-Christian Settipani has speculated that Marcellus might have had a daughter who married the Roman senator Sextus Quinctilius Varus (who served as a Quaestor in 49 BC) by an earlier wife.
+Christian Settipani has speculated that Marcellus might have had a daughter by an earlier wife who married the Roman senator Sextus Quinctilius Varus (who served as a Quaestor in 49 BC).
 This Claudia Marcella would then have become mother of Publius Quinctilius Varus and his three sisters.

 Opposition to Julius Caesar

-In 54 BC the great-uncle of Octavia, Julius Caesar, was said to be anxious for Octavia to divorce Marcellus so that she could marry Pompey, his rival and son-in-law who had just lost his wife Julia (daughter of Caesar and thus Octavia's cousin once removed).
+In 54 BC the great-uncle of Octavia, Julius Caesar, was said to be anxious for her to divorce Marcellus so that she could marry Pompey, his rival and son-in-law who had just lost his wife Julia (daughter of Caesar and thus Octavia's cousin once removed).
 However, Pompey apparently declined the proposal and Octavia's husband continued to oppose Julius Caesar, culminating in the crucial year of his consulship in 50 BC when he tried to recall Julius Caesar from his ten-year governorship in Gaul two years early, without his army, in an attempt to save the Roman Republic.
 Failing this, he called unsuccessfully upon Caesar to resign.

 He also obstructed Caesar from standing for a second consulship in absentia, insisting that he should return to Rome to stand, thereby forgoing the protection of his armies in Gaul.
 When Caesar finally invaded Italy in 49 BC, Marcellus, unlike his brother and nephew, did not take up arms against him.
 Caesar subsequently pardoned him.